 Today, public funding constraints have fueled new interest in tolls as a revenue source to support transportation investment.
 Interest in toll roads today is largely an outgrowth of more supportive regulations beginning in 1991 with ISTEA that have liberalized and incentivized the use of Federal-aid in conjunction with private resources for road development purposes.
 Public-private partnership development of toll roads has been the focus of most state DOT activities in privatization.

-Federal tolling programs first launched by ISTEA have also expanded through subsequent Federal-aid authorization acts, including the 2012 Moving Ahead for Progress in the 21st Century (MAP-21) Act's mainstream and pilot toll programs, now continued under the 2015 Fixing America's Surface Transportation (FAST) Act.
+Federal tolling programs first launched by ISTEA have also expanded through subsequent Federal-aid authorization acts, including the 2012 Moving Ahead for Progress in the 21st Century (MAP-21) Act's mainstream and pilot toll programs, now continued under the 2015 Fixing America's Surface Transportation (FAST) Act and 2021 Bipartisan Infrastructure Law.
 The FHWA Center for Innovative Finance Support manages these toll programs.